TITLE 19 NATURAL RESOURCES AND WILDLIFE

 (6) “TPH” means total petroleum hydrocarbons.

-(7) “Treating plant” means a plant constructed for the purpose of wholly or partially or being used wholly or partially for reclaiming, treating, processing or in any manner making tank bottoms or other waste oil marketable.
+(7) “Treating plant” means a plant constructed for wholly or partially or being used wholly or partially for reclaiming, treating, processing or in any manner making tank bottoms or other waste oil marketable.

 (8) “Tribal lands” means those lands for which the United States government has a trust responsibility to a native American tribe or a member of a native American tribe.
 This includes reservations, pueblo land grants, tribal trust lands and individual trust allotments.